paultyng/terraform-provider-unifi/docs/resources/port_forward.md

 ### Optional

 - `dst_port` (String) The destination port for the forwarding.
 - `enabled` (Boolean, Deprecated) Specifies whether the port forwarding rule is enabled or not.
+Defaults to `true`.
 This will attribute will be removed in a future release.
 Instead of disabling a port forwarding rule you can remove it from your configuration.
 - `fwd_ip` (String) The IPv4 address to forward traffic to.
 - `fwd_port` (String) The port to forward traffic to.
 - `log` (Boolean) Specifies whether to log forwarded traffic or not.
 Defaults to `false`.